 This is a very user-friendly format, as you’ll see some data indicating that it was 4 days ago instead of displaying the date format itself.

 Next, click More…

 This will take us to the Settings then Create Column.
 As you can see, adding a calculated column can only be done in the classical view and not in the modern view.

-We’ll type in a name for this column.
+We’ll type in a full name for this column.
 In this example, we’ll use “Reward Period End”.
-After the customers have signed up, they’ll have 90 days to get discounts or other offers you could think of.
+After the customers have signed up, they’ll have (number of days) 90 days to get discounts or other offers you could think of.

 Next, we’ll set the type as Calculated (calculation based on other columns).

-For the Description, we’ll not put anything for now.
+For the Description in the below screenshot, we’ll not put anything for now.

 In the Formula text box, we want it to be equal to their sign-up date plus 90 days.
 Additionally, we want it automated.
 So on the Insert Column options, we’ll choose Sign Up Date.

 Then, in the Formula field, you’ll notice that it has “[Sign Up Date]”.
 So, we’ll add “+90” next to it.